OmriGM/wink-browser-controller/README.md

 - [ ] P2: create a chrome extension with those capabilities
 - [ ] P2: Add back/forward actions

+For more suggestions your'e more than welcome to contact me or open an issue

 ### How to run locally
 In your terminal run the commands below: